ANI Pharmaceuticals (ANIP)

 11. Balance Sheet Assessment

-12. Key Takeaways from ANI Pharmaceuticals’s Q3 Results
+12. Key Takeaways from ANI Pharmaceuticals’s Q4 Results

-This was a beat and raise quarter.
-We were specifically impressed by how significantly ANI Pharmaceuticals blew past analysts’ revenue expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
-Looking ahead, full-year guidance was raised.
+We were impressed by how significantly ANI Pharmaceuticals blew past analysts’ revenue expectations this quarter.
+We were also excited its full-year EPS guidance outperformed Wall Street’s estimates by a wide margin.
 Zooming out, we think this was a good print with some key areas of upside.
-The stock traded up 5.7% to $95.53 immediately after reporting.
+The stock traded up 12.4% to $86.71 immediately following the results.

 13. Is Now The Time To Buy ANI Pharmaceuticals?

-ANI Pharmaceuticals’s P/E ratio based on the next 12 months is 10.7x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
-We're pretty confident there are more exciting stocks to buy at the moment.
+ANI Pharmaceuticals’s P/E ratio based on the next 12 months is 9.1x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're fairly confident there are better stocks to buy right now.